 Dublin is famous for many things – its people and its charm first and foremost – but it also has a well-deserved reputation as a city of art, culture and literature.
 When you think that Oscar Wilde, William Butler Yeats, James Joyce and Samuel Beckett were all Dubliners, you get a sense of the rich literary tradition that defines the city.

-For over 70 years, InterContinental Hotels & Resorts has been dedicated to those who appreciate and enjoy ‘The InterContinental Life,’ the glamour and exhilaration of fascinating places and fresh perspectives.
+For more than 70 years, InterContinental Hotels and Resorts have been dedicated to those who appreciate and enjoy The InterContinental Life, that particular appreciation of fascinating places and fresh perspectives.

 Nowhere is this more evident than in InterContintental Dublin where the team has embraced the life of the city’s most famous writers.
 Ballsbridge itself, where the hotel is located, is steeped in history and was once home to some of the most ground-breaking writers and thinkers of the 20th century.

 The iconic places and landmarks these fascinating writers celebrated still exist and are within walking distance of our hotel.
 The former residence of James Joyce is on Shelbourne Road, where he lived at the beginning of his romance with Nora Barnacle.